AdobeDocs/commerce-webapi/src/pages/graphql/usage/index.md

 ## Introspection queries

 Introspection queries allow you to return information about the schema.
-For example, you might want a list of Magento GraphQL queries or details about a specific data type.
+For example, you might want a list of GraphQL queries or details about a specific data type.
 The GraphQL specification determines the structure of introspection queries.
 See [Introspection](https://graphql.org/learn/introspection/) for more information.

-A Magento introspection query returns the same result whether or not you assign it an operation name, such as `IntrospectionQuery`.
+An introspection query returns the same result whether or not you assign it an operation name, such as `IntrospectionQuery`.

 ### Disable introspection querying